 -We can ship your puppy using Delta, United, Southwest, American and Continental airlines or one of their companion airlines.
 We ship to your house using our Flight Nanny Services or to your nearest airport & you will receive puppy within 3 – 5 hours same day after shipping.
-Our puppies are shipped out of (MFE / KMFE) McAllen-Miller International Airport to any major airport near you.
-We can also deliver your puppy to your home address using our Flight Nanny Services for an extra $250 if you are far away from the airport.
+Our puppies are shipped out of Midland International Airport to any major airport near you.
 Shipping is very safe & stress free on the puppy.
 Don’t let distance come between you and your dream puppy.
 Please see our shipping page for more info on how we ship our puppies.

 IMMEDIATELY AFTER PUPPY ARRIVES:

 -As soon as possible after receiving your puppy you need to take your puppy to the Vet for a check-up.
 We actually recommend taking your puppy to the Vet between 3-10 days after receiving your puppy.
 This gives the puppy time to adjust to his/her new surroundings.